No one has favorited this theater yet

 A fire gutted the interior of the Palace Theatre on February 16, 1939.
 The building re-opened 4 months later, designed by architect Michael J. DeAngelis who was the designer of the Ripley’s Building at the 1939 NY Worlds Fair.

-The Palace Theatre remained open until 1964, when it was closed for good.
+The Palace Theatre remained open until at least January 1966, when it was soon closed for good.